-Foto: the view from my living room in Copenhagen, Denmark
+Foto: the view from my living room in my former apartment in Copenhagen, Denmark

 For as long as I can remember, I have struggled to feel at home in myself and in the world.
 It was therefore with great excitement in the last days of 2018 I read a book by Zenju Earthlyn Manual: “Sanctuary.
 A Meditation on Home, Homelesness, and Belonging”.

 It is a beautiful, small and thoughtful book that describes the author’s search for herself, for a home and for sanctuary.
 A life deeply characterized by being black, queer, descended from slaves and woman and thus in search of a place to belong.

 In the following I have taken quotations from the book that resonate with my own life.
 The sentences are brought here to reflect for those who themselves go the way of finding a place of refuge, a home, identity, tranquility or security.

 One of the worst things that can befall a child is not being taken care of.
 Not being loved, met and supported on the path to becoming oneself: “the early loss of home brings a sense of not belonging” (11).

 When I started school as a 7 year old, I was anything but equipped for this world.
 From that moment, a development began in which I began to feel very alienated from both myself and the world.